 Right now the party is fractured between hard-left liberals and the moderate, establishment liberals.
 Whoever the democrats eventually choose as their nominee will need to be a strong compromise between the two.

-Next are some possible contenders (and some not) for a 2020 presidential race I’d pay to see run!;
+Next up are some possible contenders for a 2020 presidential race and some that I’d pay not to run;

 Hillary Clinton: In an interview a few weeks ago, Clinton began talking about how qualified she felt to be our next president.
 No Hillary.
 No!
 Your window of opportunity has shut.
 What you can do is mentor as many of these young bucks and buckettes as you can.
 The Knowledge, you’ve got.
 The energy, idealism and enthusiasm for a third run … not so much.